dbadapt/docker-sphinx/README.md

 ### Initialisation

-Sphinx provides the [`sphinx-quickstart`](http://sphinx-doc.org/invocation.html) script to create a skeleton of the documentation directory.
+Sphinx provides the [`sphinx-quickstart`](https://www.sphinx-doc.org/en/master/man/sphinx-quickstart.html) script to create a skeleton of the documentation directory.
 You should however use the custom tailored `sphinx-init` script which:

 - calls `sphinx-quickstart`
 - customizes the `Makefile` (`livehtml` target)
 - customizes the configuration file `conf.py` (offcial and custom extensions, markdown support, theme)
+- add some pseudo extensions (Git)
+- add some utility scripts

 **The directory `<HOST_DATA_DIR>` must already exist, otherwise the script will fail!**